 COVID-19 Science and Society Resources

 Like nearly everyone around the globe, daily life at the Center for Science and Society has been uprooted during the COVID-19 pandemic.
-Many of us are looking for ways to help, options for teaching our children, and sometimes, an escape from it all.
-This list will be updated regularly.
+Many of us were looking for ways to help, options for teaching our children, and sometimes, an escape from it all.
 Please feel free to contact us with any additional resources.

 - At-Home STEM Resources includes activities, experiments, and projects from the New York Hall of Science.

-- Check out classroom resources from the National Science Teaching Association or National Science Foundation.
+- Check out classroom resources from the National Science Teaching Association.

 - Explore online programming from science centers and museums across the country.
 Curated by the Association of Science and Technology Centers.